mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 # Creating a Project
 First we must create a new project for our mod.
 To do this, follow the v0.11 instructions in [Basic tModLoader Modding Guide](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Modding-Guide#v011-instructions)

-## Creating or Updating a existing project for an old mod
+## Creating or Updating an existing project for an old mod
 If you are updating a mod older than 0.11, you can use the "Upgrade .csproj file" button in the Mod Sources menu.
 This will create a fully working project for you to open and continue working on.
 ![](https://i.imgur.com/woTP4Sf.png)